My husband is a neat freak.

 The fact remains, though, that despite the cute Dharma & Greg dynamic we have going on, sometimes Mr. Mostafa’s neat freak tendencies drive me nuts.
 (Full disclosure: I’ve never actually seen an episode of Dharma & Greg.
 I just know about the basic plot of the series from a gag on Family Guy.)
 And sometimes my messy desk syndrome drives him equally nuts.

 The upside to all of this is that I don’t ever really have to clean if I don’t want to.
 I can just sit around and eventually it will get to the point where Mr. Mostafa will just do it himself.
 Of course, I try not to take advantage of that knowledge, but even when I do clean, it’s usually not up to his standards.
-Every time I give Andy a haircut, my husband always knows about it when he comes home, no matter how much I try to get all the hair totally cleaned up.
-He’ll walk in the door, and within a minute he will say, “You gave Andy a haircut today, didn’t you?”
+Every time I bake cookies, my husband always knows about it when he comes home, no matter how much I try to get all the crumbs totally cleaned up.
+He’ll walk in the door, and within a minute he will say, “Hey, honey.
+What kind of cookies did you make?”
 And I will say, “How did you know?”
 Seriously, it baffles me.

 Anyway, on the first day of Hajj vacation, Mr. Mostafa decided it was time to give the apartment a thorough cleaning from top to bottom.
 Since we’re leaving for the States in less than two weeks, he figured that we should do the major cleaning well in advance of our departure date, so that we wouldn’t have to deal with it while we were packing our suitcases and otherwise preparing to leave.
 Which was smart, I suppose…but I wasn’t particularly into the idea.